 The Buying Guide includes wine ratings and wine reviews of new releases and selected older wines evaluated by Wine Enthusiast Magazine's editors and other qualified tasters since the current program's inception in 1999.

-Our wine ratings reflect what our editors felt about a particular wine.
-Beyond the rating, we encourage you to read the accompanying tasting note to learn about a wine's special characteristics.
+Ratings reflect what our editors felt about a particular product.
+Beyond the rating, we encourage you to read the accompanying tasting note to learn about a product’s special characteristics.

 |Classic||98—100:||The pinnacle of quality.|